Saturday, March 12, 2016

 The cost of men and food

 ‘Married men are paid by the keep of a cow, a house, potatoe & flax ground, with a certain yearly sum in money.
 At one period of the war unmarried ploughmen paid by the year received 18£, and 6½ bolls of meal with milk.
 In 1816 the money wages fell to 9£.
 At present.
 12£.’
 This is Thomas Robert Malthus, the British scholar whose writings on political economy and populations studies - notably that population growth will always tend to outrun food supply - caused controversy in his time.
-He left behind a few travel diaries, which show him always aware of ‘the economic aspect of things’ as well as ‘his persistent interest in the costs and amenities of living in different environments’.
+Malthus, born 250 years ago today, left behind a few travel diaries, which show him always aware of ‘the economic aspect of things’ as well as ‘his persistent interest in the costs and amenities of living in different environments’.

 Malthus was born on 13 February 1766 into a large prosperous family living in Westcott, Surrey.
 He was educated at home, then Warrington Academy, and entered Jesus College, Cambridge, in 1784, eventually being elected a Fellow in 1793.
 Earlier, though, he had taken orders for the Church of England, and become a curate.
 His first work - An Essay on the Principle of Population - was published anonymously in 1798, and then revised by him five or six times, during his lifetime, incorporating new information.
 The work made him famous at the time, and he remains one of the most well remembered of early economists.